vktr274/cnn-affect-recognition/README.md

 The text files are included in the root folder and are named [`resnet18.txt`](./resnet18.txt), [`resnet34.txt`](./resnet34.txt), [`resnet50.txt`](./resnet50.txt), [`resnet101.txt`](./resnet101.txt), and [`resnet152.txt`](./resnet152.txt).

+## Training and Testing Environment

+We used Kaggle notebooks for model training and testing on a GPU - a Tesla P100.
+Training complex model like ResNets on a CPU would take a very long time so we didn't prepare a Docker image for CPU training and testing.

 ## Training

 As a starting point we were inspired by Kaiming He et al. and their paper.
 They used SGD with a learning rate of 0.1 and a momentum of 0.9.
 They also used weight decay of 0.0001 and a batch size of 256.
 We decided to use all but the batch size, which we set to 32.
 We note that instead of weight decay we used a kernel regularizer with an L2 norm of 0.0001, which according to Ilya Loshchilov and Frank Hutter ([Fixing Weight Decay Regularization in Adam](https://arxiv.org/pdf/1711.05101v2.pdf), 2018) is equivalent to weight decay when paired with SGD.